Book Review: Yetunde: An Ode to My Mother by Segilola Salami

 There is also the fantasy element to the story within the story, featuring a water god who plays an integral part in the parable.
 This water element represents motherhood, the central theme running through the story and shows how far a mother will go for her child, stating: “Water has no enemy.
 Anyone who tries to fight with water has doomed himself.”
 The events turn terribly dark at points, trusting the readers of all ages to be able to handle these scary elements, from kidnapping to fantasy violence to personal loss.

 Salami holds nothing back in order to tell her tale, showing that mothers cannot protect their children from the world, but they will fight for their safety, and children should arm themselves with knowledge of the world so that they can be aware of danger and use their mothers’ parables as more than a simple bedtime story.
 I like the idea of keeping children in the loop with the ways of the world, mixing the good with the bad.
-The world is a scary place, and the better you are at identifying evil, the more likely you will be able to stay away from, or at least ahead of it, another central theme in the book.
+The world is a scary place.
+The better you are at identifying evil, the more likely you will be able to stay away from, or at least ahead of it.

 This is the third book that Salami has written featuring Yetunde.
 Without giving too much away, this Yetunde story ends on a cliffhanger, paving the way for future books.
 As Yetunde learns and develops, she teeters between a traditional African heritage and a modern English lifestyle, and as she begins to be able to express herself verbally in both languages, Yetunde is constantly taking in information from both perspectives, making her well-rounded and open to multiple cultures and what they can teach you.